Welcome to today's edition of the Rush 24-7 podcast.

 Told you yesterday.

-You know, and by the way, I hope everybody, I hope everybody listens to the way I'm gonna analyze this today, because this this is a key thing.
+You know, and by the way, I hope everybody, I hope everybody listens to the way I'm going to analyze this today because this is a key thing people are going to have to realize.

-Why was this presented?
+Why was this presented this for you?

 Yet this was presented as a life-threatening crisis.